nightingaleproject/vital_records_fhir_messaging_ig/input/pagecontent/business_rules.md

 			<td>The actual message source address or id needs to be specified for the endpoint.</td>
 		</tr>
 		<tr>
-			<td>FILENO</td>
+			<td rowspan ="2">FILENO</td>
-			<td>Certificate Number is missing, or the certificate length is greater than 6</td>
+			<td rowspan ="1">Certificate Number is missing, or the certificate length is greater than 6</td>
-			<td>FILENO is a required field and must be exactly 6 digits in length.
+			<td colspan="1" rowspan ="2">FILENO is a required field and must be exactly 6 digits in length.
 000000 and 999999 are not valid.
 In general, Certificate Numbers beginning with 9 are used for Jurisdictional purposes, so they may also be rejected.</td>
 		</tr>
 		<tr>
-			<td>FILENO</td>
 			<td>Only Numeric and positive digits are allowed for Certificate Number</td>
-			<td>FILENO is a required field and must be exactly 6 digits in length.
-000000 and 999999 are not valid.
-In general, Certificate Numbers beginning with 9 are used for Jurisdictional purposes, so they may also be rejected.</td>
 		</tr>
 		<tr>
 			<td>IDOB_YR</td>